TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 32/Exodus 32.31.md

 ---

-And Moses returned unto Jehovah, and said, Oh, this people have sinned a great sin, and have made them gods of gold.
+Moses returned to Yahweh, and said, "Oh, this people have sinned a great sin, and have made themselves gods of gold.